Rape in English law: History

-Here, "death as a felon" means death by hanging and confiscation of the land and good, which were pronounced against felons, as opposed to the quartering which befell traitors.
+Here, "death as a felon" means death by hanging and confiscation of the lands and goods, which were pronounced against felons, as opposed to the quartering which befell traitors.

 "Thus it was assumed that the definition of rape was so well understood and established by the common law of England that a statutory definition was unnecessary."
 The death penalty for rape was abolished by section 3 of the Substitution of Punishments for Death Act 1841 which substituted transportation for life.
 Transportation was abolished by the Penal Servitude Act 1857, which substituted penal servitude for life.
 These sections were replaced by section 48 of the Offences against the Person Act 1861.
 Penal servitude was abolished by the Criminal Justice Act 1948, which substituted imprisonment for life.
 These sections were replaced by sections 1(1) and 37(3) of, and paragraph 1(a) of the Second Schedule to the Sexual Offences Act 1956.

 In January 1982, the Government accepted an amendment to the Criminal Justice Bill the effect of which, if enacted, would be to compel judges to sentence men convicted of rape to imprisonment.
 This followed a case earlier that month in which John Allen, 33, businessman and convicted of raping a 17-year-old hitchhiker, had been fined £2,000 by Judge Bernard Richard, who alleged the victim's "contributory negligence".

 The final paragraph of section 4 of the Criminal Law Amendment Act 1885 provided that it was rape for a man to have carnal knowledge of a married woman by impersonating her husband.
 This provision was replaced by section 1(2) of the Sexual Offences Act 1956.

 Rape ceased to be a felony on 1 January 1968 as a result of the abolition of the distinction between felony and misdemeanour by the Criminal Law Act 1967.

-The definition of rape at common law was discussed in DPP v Morgan [1976] AC 182, [1975] 2 WLR 913, [1975] 2 All ER 347, 61 Cr App R 136, [1975] Crim LR 717, HL.
+The definition of rape at common law was discussed in DPP v Morgan.

 A statutory definition of "rape" was provided by section 1 of the Sexual Offences (Amendment) Act 1976.
 This was intended to give effect to the Report of the Advisory Group on the Law of Rape (Cmnd 6352) and to the opinions expressed by the House of Lords in DPP v Morgan.
 It read: